-- 1. A student may reapply for admission to the PN program and meet with a nursing counselor. - 2.
+- 1. A student may reapply for admission to the PN program and meet with an advisor. - 2.
 Students who are currently enrolled in related coursework at RichmondCC need not retake the placement test; however, they may reassess if desired. - 3.
 The Nursing Admissions Committee will review and approve requests for readmission.
-Decisions regarding eligibility for readmission will be made on an individual basis and determined based on available slots, GPA, TEAS test which must be 10% above the required composite score, the student's previous academic and professional performance in the program, and the ranking in the applicant pool.
+Decisions regarding eligibility for readmission will be made on an individual basis and determined based on available slots, GPA, the student's previous academic and professional performance in the program, and the ranking in the applicant pool.
 The Admissions Committee will meet with the student as needed.
 The student will be notified regarding eligibility for readmission. - 4.
 Students selected for admission will be scheduled for an orientation session with other applicants and follow routine admission procedures. - 5.
 Readmission will be limited to one (1) time.